-An alternative method to treat an exposed tooth root is through a donor source, such as the Chao pinhole technique.
+An alternative method to treat an exposed tooth root is through a donor source, such as the Chao pinhole technique in San Diego.
 Here a small hole is made in your gums, through which a device is inserted to create a space between your receded gums and tooth.
 Donor collagen material is placed to stabilize the area of gum recession.
 Another great donor source option is the Pat Allen tunneling technique.
 This technique involves going directly between your tooth and receded gums and creating a space to insert a donor collagen graft.
 Sutures are then used to secure everything in place.
 The main benefits of using donor tissue over using your own gum tissue are that it’s much less invasive, does not require a second surgical site, and offers better healing.

 Learn more about Gum Graft Donor Tissue Vs Own Tissue for Gum Recession here.

 Exposed tooth root treatment at San Diego Periodontics & Implant Dentistry